-Young deer are normally left alone from an early age for long periods of time but mother will return to feed them.
+It's normal for young deer to be left alone from an early age for long periods of time, but their mother will return to feed them.
 Do not disturb them and watch from a distance to see if mum returns.

 If the mother does not return, or you know for a fact the young deer is orphaned, please ring the RSPCA on the number below.
-If the deer is blocking the road, do not attempt to move it but call the Police (or Highways Agency if you are on a motorway) for assistance and stay with the animal until help arrives.
+If the deer is blocking the road, do not attempt to move it but call the police (or Highways England/Traffic Wales if you are on a motorway) for assistance and stay with the animal until help arrives.

-To report an injured or sick deer to the RSPCA please ring the 24-hour cruelty and advice line on 0300 1234 999
+To report an injured or sick deer to the RSPCA please ring the cruelty and advice line on 0300 1234 999